raedrizk/ansible-security-workshop/README.md

 > **Tip**
 >
-> You can use either one of the webserver nodes `node1` or `node2` to view the appication, or in upcoming exercises.
+> You can use either one of the webserver nodes `node1` or `node2` to view the appication now or in upcoming exercises.
 The instructions will always refer to `node1` for simplicity, but feel free to check `node2` or both!

 Copy that IP address and launch a new browser windows or tab and put in `http://<NODE1's_IP_ADDRESS_YOU_JUST_COPIED>` and look at the webpage: